Product added to cart

 Danny Cahill won the Biggest Loser in December 2009.
 To win, he dropped 239 pounds, losing 55% of his body mass in the process, the largest percentage in the history of the TV show.

 Propelled by his triumph, Danny remained in the public eye, appearing on TV shows like The Jay Leno Show, Larry King Live and The Suzy Orman Show.
 He went on to make a name for himself as a motivational speaker, pushing the values of a healthy mental attitude and a physical lifestyle.

-Yet despite his best efforts, over the next six years he regained more than half of the weigh he had lost.
+Yet despite his best efforts, over the next six years he regained more than half of the weight he had lost.

 Danny is not alone.

 According to a study released this week, Persistent Metabolic Adaptation 6 Years After “The Biggest Loser” Competition, most of the Biggest Loser contestants seem to be doomed to suffer the same fate.
 The study, which followed up on 14 past contestants of the Biggest Loser, found that all but one of them had gained most of the massive weight they had lost during the show.

 This is really bad news for anyone trying to lose weight.

 While not as public as the Loser’s regain of their lost weight, their journey is familiar to many dieters.
 So many of us have been through it.
 First the big effort and the resulting weight loss, accompanied by waves of joy and admiration from family and friends.
 Then the agonizing ascent of the numbers reported by the bathroom scale and the gradual movement of the ‘fat clothes’ to the front of the clothes rack.